 In this post, I begin by outlining a neurobiological model of emotions as an explanation of why we work with trauma-related emotions as we do.
-Then I share a few approaches used by trauma-focused psychotherapies to recover from the emotional affects of trauma.
+Then I share a few approaches used by trauma-focused psychotherapies to recover from the emotional consequences of trauma.

 The seven affective systems include:

 SEEKING — emotional states of expectancy that drive exploration

 PANIC/GRIEF — emotional states of pain and sadness associated with separation and loss

 Panksepp and Biven call these emotions ancestral memories, which over millions of years became instinctual reactions to anticipated environmental and social conditions.2 For instance, in response to threats, we have evolved to feel FEAR, and in reaction to loss, we have evolved to feel GRIEF.
 The seven affective systems also combine to produce the seemingly infinite variety of feelings we experience.
 Furthermore, all of the affective systems function simultaneously and influence each another, sometimes in reparative ways.
 For example, evidence suggests that when the FEAR system is activated, cortisol is released, which in excess amounts leads to depression and can cause hippocampal cells to die.
 However, activity in the PLAY (social joy) affective system, such as during conditions that promote laughter, may lead to neuronal growth in the hippocampus.3